Omnis Technical Note TNJC0007Dec 2013

 Note that for standalone apps using the wrappers the icons needed for your mobile app will be bundled in the SCAF.
 If any icons change on the Omnis App Server they will be updated on the client when the standalone application files are updated.

-Download the example library and icon set (the library is for 6.0.1 or above).
-Unzip the file, place the 'myicons' folder and its contents in your 'html/icons' folder in your Omnis development tree as shown.
+Import the library downloaded from Github (or unzip the file/s), place the 'myicons' folder and its contents in the 'html/icons' folder in your Omnis Studio tree as shown.

 Open the icons.lbs library and note that the $iconset preference of the library is set to 'myicons' (to view this select the library, open the Property Manager and click on the Prefs tab).
 Open the 'rform' remote form and click on one of the buttons.
 Open the Property Manager or bring it to the front and click on the Appearance tab.